-However, state tax structures are highly complex and can eat at personal finances in a variety of ways that aren’t immediately obvious.
-Washington, for example, has no income tax, and yet the Institute on Taxation and Economic Policy labeled it "the highest-tax state in the country for poor people" in a 2009 study on state-by-state tax fairness.
+State tax structures are highly complex and can eat at your personal finances in a variety of ways that aren't immediately obvious.

 Another way to view tax burdens is the proportion of its income that comes from residents, and the Tax Foundation ranks states in this fashion.
 The states with the lowest individual tax burdens tend to be in the South and West, although California imposes one of the highest burdens, with 11.2 percent of state income generated by individual taxes.
 That’s a notch below New York’s 12.8 percent, which leads the nation.
 New York's reliance on taxes nearly doubles Alaska's, which, at 7 percent, is the least burdensome state, according to the foundation.